JideAILab/AISS/Readme.md

 ## Introduction

-Atlas 300C Inference Stack(AIS) is a software stack specifically developed for [Peng Cheng laboratory](http://www.szpclab.com/) [cloud development platform](https://dw.pcl.ac.cn).
+Atlas 300C Inference Software Stack(AISS) is a software stack specifically developed for [Peng Cheng laboratory](http://www.szpclab.com/) [cloud development platform](https://dw.pcl.ac.cn).
 It's based on Made-in-China ARM processor and Huawei Atlas 300 acceleration card.
 This application automatically installs all necessary softwares for convenient development of inference applications.
 Users can apply for pre-installed environment from [Peng Cheng laboratory](https://dw.pcl.ac.cn/#/soft/deepLearn).
 This is the open source repository of the software stack.

 The full software stack has four main component: